-Welcome to the world’s most prestigious institution of higher learning and tactical sesquipedalian studies.
-This is, with Also known as the Online School of Big Words for Grunts and Other Knuckledraggers (OSBWGOK).
-Here we know words there may be no point knowing.
-Here we pursue lexiphanic excellence.
+Welcome to the world’s most prestigious institution of higher learning and tactical sesquipedalian studies, also known as the Online School of Big Words for Grunts and Other Knuckledraggers (or OSBWGOK, if you prefer the very handy acronym).

 Grunts: Lexiphanic. lex·i·phan·ic | \ ¦leksə¦fanik \